UK plans to ban excessive credit card surcharges

 Which? said card surcharges were often sprung on the customer at the point of payment and could be much higher than the retailers' costs in processing the transaction.

-The consumer group singled out low-cost airlines, such as Ryanair and Britain's Flybe and easyJet, which it said charge fees per passenger, per leg of a journey, even though they only have to process one transaction.
+The consumer group singled out low-cost airlines, such as Ryanair and Britain's Flybe (FLYB.L) and easyJet (EZJ.L), which it said charge fees per passenger, per leg of a journey, even though they only have to process one transaction.

 Which? said excessive charges were also spreading among cinemas and hotels.